Meta descriptions are one of the most misunderstood non-issues in SEO.

 Is There a Technical Limit?

-Only in the sense that search snippets are visually constrained and that some website builders limit the length.
-Google truncates snippets depending on device width and result layout.
 A longer meta description might be partially shown, shortened, or ignored in favor of a dynamically generated snippet.
 But that is a display issue, not a ranking issue.

 The max-snippet meta tag lets publishers request a maximum snippet length for search results.
-This affects how much snippet text Google shows, but it is not the same thing as an “ideal” meta description length for SEO.
+This affects how much snippet text Google shows, but it is not the same thing as an “optimal” meta description length for SEO.

 How Long Should a Meta Description Be For SEO?

+There’s no specific character count to aim for.
 Generally accepted meta description best practice is to write something clear, useful, and specific to the page.
 That usually means short enough to scan, long enough to summarize the content accurately, and written for humans rather than a plugin score.

 What About CTR?

-It’s still common to hear that the right description will improve click-through rate (CTR).
+It’s still common to hear that the right meta description will improve click-through rate (CTR).
 That claim is too simplistic.

-A strong meta description can help CTR if Google uses it and if the wording makes the result more compelling.
+A strong meta description can help CTR if Google displays it and if the wording makes the result more compelling.
 But that effect comes from relevance and clarity—not from hitting a specific character count.
 Again, Google often generates its own snippet, so there is no guaranteed relationship between your chosen length and what users actually see.

-Proof by Example: This Page’s Description is Long
+Proof by Example: This Page’s Description

 “Meta description length is not a ranking factor.
 Google does not rank pages based on description length, does not promise to use the meta description you write, and does not reward pages for fitting inside arbitrary plugin character counts.
 This page intentionally uses a meta description that is far too long by common SEO tool standards to demonstrate that point directly.
 This is not an SEO issue.”